-If the user chooses to use the Laney chart, Minitab displays the Laney chart in the Summary report.
-If the user chooses not to use the Laney chart, Minitab displays the traditional P or U chart in the Summary Report.
-However, both the traditional chart and the Laney chart are displayed in the Diagnostic report.
+If the user chooses to use the Laney chart, Minitab displays the Laney charts in the Diagnostic report.
+If the user chooses not to use the Laney chart, Minitab displays both the traditional chart and the Laney chart in the Diagnostic report.
 Showing both charts allows the user to see the effect of overdispersion or underdispersion on the traditional P or U chart and determine whether the Laney chart is more appropriate for their data.